codebysid/Fav-AI-Chat-Privacy-Policy/README.md

 ---

-Thank you for trusting [Your Extension Name].
+Thank you for trusting Fav AI Chat.
 Your privacy and satisfaction are our top priorities.